Ajit Agarkar: Personal life

 Agarkar was born on 4 December 1976 in Mumbai, to Meena and Balachandra Agarkar.
 He has one sister, Manik Agarkar.
-Agarkar started out as a batsman as a child before he was entrusted to cricket coach Ramakant Achrekar by his father.
-On Achrekar's insistence, Agarkar shifted his school from IES to Shardashram Vidyamandir for Class six.
+Agarkar started out as a batsman since his childhood before he was entrusted to cricket coach Ramakant Achrekar by his father.
+On Achrekar's insistence, Agarkar shifted his school from IES to Shardashram Vidyamandir for the sixth grade.
 He developed as a batsman who could bowl a bit during this time while practicing at the Shivaji Park.
 He went on to perform consistently as a batsman scoring heavily in the inter-school Giles Shield tournament for the Under-16s making a triple century when he was 15.
 He carried the form into the Harris Shield under-19 tournament scoring consistently "showing signs of being another Tendulkar in the making."
-It was during this time that he began shifting focus to his bowling after it was "pointed out to [him] that it would be hard to make it into the Mumbai team as a pure bowler, and that he stood a better chance as an all-rounder".
+It was during this time that he began shifting focus to his bowling after it was "pointed out to [him] that it would be hard to make it into the Mumbai team as a pure batsman, and that he stood a better chance as an all-rounder".
 As a child, Agarkar idolized pacers Kapil Dev, Michael Holding and Ian Botham; later also taking a liking to Allan Donald.

 Agarkar is an alumnus of Ruparel College in Matunga.
 He married Fatima Ghadially and has a son named Raj with her.
 He resides in Narayan Pujari Nagar on the Worli Seaface in South Mumbai in Maharashtra.

 Bowling style

-He is relatively short compared to other fast bowlers, but he could still bowl at speeds more than 90 mph (~142–150 km/hr).

-He was generally a wicket taking bowler being the fastest (at the time) to 50 wickets.
-During his career, many questions aroused about his economy rate.
-However, his career economy rate was fair (5.07).
+Ajit Agarkar was known for his knack for taking wickets and his ability to make breakthroughs at crucial moments.
+He held the record, at one point, for being the fastest bowler to reach 50 ODI wickets — a testament to his effectiveness and impact.
+While his economy rate occasionally came under scrutiny, his career figure of 5.07 runs per over was quite respectable, especially considering the attacking role he often played for India.